Semrush helps you:

 Name your images with descriptive filenames

-Use Image Alt Text: Google has said that they largely rely on alt text to understand images.
+Google has said that they use alt text to understand images.

 It takes a few extra seconds to write alt text for each image.
-But in my experience, it’s worth it.
+But it’s worth it.

 For example, you wouldn’t want your picture of pancakes to have alt text like this.